ShivenPatel19/Invoice-Extractor/README.md

 - **Invoice Data Extraction**: Extracts key details such as merchant information, item list, tax details, and total amounts.
 - **Q&A Interface**: Enables users to ask specific questions based on the extracted data, with responses generated conversationally.

+## Demo

+For a quick overview of how the application works, check out the [video demo](https://drive.google.com/file/d/18ZAj3EQ1Q5HzYqgdH-pKf3qRudWSS0a3/view?usp=drive_link).

 ## Installation

 ### Step 1: Clone the Repository